DataDog/integrations-core/docs/developer/meta/ci.md

 extra steps to occur when necessary, there is a [stage][azp-templates-setup] ran for every job that will detect what needs to be done and execute the appropriate [scripts][azp-scripts].
 As integrations may need different set up on different platforms, all scripts live under a directory named after the platform.
-All scripts in the directory will be executed in lexicographical order.
+All scripts in the directory are executed in lexicographical order.
+Files in the scripts directory whose names begin with an underscore are not executed.

 ## Validations